tbebekis/Tutorial-JsonSerializer/README.md

 JsonSerializerOptions JsonOptions = new();
 Json.Options.Modifiers.Add(Helper.ModifierFunc1);
 Json.Options.Modifiers.Add(Helper.ModifierFunc2);
 ```

-Here is a resolver that excludes a list of specified properties from serialization.
+Here is a custom resolver that excludes a list of specified properties from serialization.

 ```
 public class ExcludePropertiesTypeInfoResolver : DefaultJsonTypeInfoResolver